alemart/speedy-vision/README.md

 Detecting features in an image is an important step of many computer vision algorithms.
 Traditionally, the computationally expensive nature of this process made it difficult to bring interactive Computer Vision applications to the web browser.
 The framerates were unsatisfactory for a compelling user experience.
 Speedy, a short name for speedy-vision.js, is a JavaScript library created to address this issue.

-Speedy's incredible performance in the web browser is possible thanks to its efficient WebGL2 backend for general purpose computing on the GPU and fast computer vision algorithms.
-With an easy-to-use API, Speedy is an excellent choice for real-time computer vision projects involving tasks such as: object detection in videos, pose estimation, Simultaneous Location and Mapping (SLAM), and many others.
+Speedy's real-time performance in the web browser is possible thanks to its efficient WebGL2 backend and to its efficient implementations of fast computer vision algorithms.
+With an easy-to-use API, Speedy is an excellent choice for real-time computer vision projects involving tasks such as: object detection in videos, pose estimation, Simultaneous Location and Mapping (SLAM), and others.

 Speedy is developed by [Alexandre Martins](https://github.com/alemart), a computer scientist from Brazil.
 It is released under the [Apache-2.0 license](LICENSE).
+Currently in development.

 ![Feature detection](assets/demo-features.jpg)